Kolob Canyons is a less visited section of Zion National Park, and you may be wondering, is it worth visiting?

 That really depends on what you are planning to do in Kolob Canyons.
 If you would only like to drive through and observe from overlooks and viewpoints, then an hour would be enough time.

-If you want to try out the trails, I would suggest anywhere from 2 hours for the Timber Creek Overlook (more if the road is still closed) to 4-5 hours for Taylor Creek Trail and a full day (or two!) for La Verkin.
+If you want to try out the trails, I would suggest anywhere from 2 hours for the Timber Creek Overlook (more if the road is still closed) to 4 to 5 hours for Taylor Creek Trail and a full day (or two!) for La Verkin.

 It is really dependent on your plans, however, I would plan at least one or two hours to explore the park if not more!